 W5 is Belfast’s award-winning science and discovery centre and provides a unique experience as well as fantastic fun for visitors of all ages.

 Belfast City Hall

-Belfast Castle Estate and Cave Hill Visitor Centre
+Belfast Castle Estate & Cave Hill Visitor Centre